DInnaD/labnotebook/content/lab-notebook/2012-01-24-pdg-control-training-problem-ii-update.md

 ---
+categories:
+- ecology
 comments: true
-date: 2012-01-24 16:55:18
+date: 2012-01-24T16:55:18Z
-layout: post
+redirects:
+- /wordpress/archives/3718
+- /archives/3718
 slug: pdg-control-training-problem-ii-update
-title: pdg-control Training Problem II update
-redirects: [/wordpress/archives/3718, /archives/3718]
-categories:
-- ecology
 tags:
 - pdg-control
+title: pdg-control Training Problem II update
+url: /2012/01/24/pdg-control-training-problem-ii-update/
 ---

 Basically we've done some simple stuff and now would be a good time to think about tools for some heavy-lifting computational challenges standing in the way.
 Michael & Jim have been a great help on this, and Jake has also helped with theoretical underpinnings.